Roasted Butternut Squash Soup Recipe is in blue box (scroll down).

-Before the winter sets in, I’m going to enjoy every bit of food associated with Autumn like this Autumn Soup of roasted butternut squash soup made a touch sweet with maple syrup and a whole lot savory with pecans and sage leaves fried in browned butter.
-This would be the perfect accompaniment to my Autumn Salad, but it was inspired most from my Autumn Cocktail.
+Before the winter sets in, I’m going to enjoy every bit of food associated with Autumn like this roasted butternut squash soup made a touch sweet with maple syrup and a whole lot savory with pecans and sage leaves fried in browned butter.
+(Can use oil for dairy free).

 The sage leaves crumble up in your mouth and taste amazing along with the crunch of the pecans.
 There is a bit of apple in there for sweetness, and a touch of heat, a dash of cinnamon, a pinch of ground cloves, and a dollop of yogurt to smooth it out.